pelucid/glogging/README.md

 ```
 ### Logging to screen and file

-If you pass in a logdir, then you get file output.
+If you pass in the `logdir` kwarg, then you get file output.
 The default logfile name is `growthintel.log`.
 NB file output does not include source code references:

 ```python
 import glogging